MauricioZepeda/drinks-recipes/README.md

 # Drinks Recipes

-To run this proyect, clone this repository.
+To run this proyect, first clone this repository.

+After that install the project packages with

+### `yarn install`

+or

+### `npm install`

-After that you can type one of the following commands
+Finally you can type one of the following commands

 ### `yarn start`